irmen/prog8/docs/source/programming.rst

 set_irqd()  / clear_irqd()
     Set (or clear) the CPU status register Interrupt Disable flag.
 No result value.
     (translated into ``SEI`` or ``CLI`` cpu instruction)

+rsave()
+    Saves the CPU registers and the status flags.
+    You can now more or less 'safely' use the registers directly, until you restore them again so the generated code can carry on normally.

+rrestore()
+    Restores the CPU registers and the status flags from previously saved values.